 The Israelites, when they left Egyptian bondage, brought with them the bones of Joseph.
 After entering the Promised Land, they buried them, per Joseph's request (Genesis 50:25), near Shechem in the land his father Jacob bought for 100 pieces of silver (Joshua 24:32).

-God promised his people that if they obeyed him he would grant them military victories such that five Israelites would be able to overcome one hundred of their enemies.
-In cases of a more numerous opponent, God would cause one hundred children of Israel to be victorious over 10,000 (Leviticus 26:7 - 8)!
+God promised his people that if they obeyed him, he would grant them military victories such that five Israelites would be able to overcome one hundred of their enemies.
+In cases where the opponent was more numerous, God would cause one hundred children of Israel to be victorious over 10,000 (Leviticus 26:7 - 8)!